noisya55616/deca-notes/mc-notes/2013-2014-marketing-exam-icdc.md

 * **C. having favorable adjustment and return policies.**
 * D. setting high performance goals.

+A and B are things that the saleperson has to do, D is irrelevant, and C makes the most sense: it's something that keeps customers coming and is the responsibility of the business.

 82. Mason Publishing included the following statement in a newsletter that was sent to its sales staff about its new electronic reader: CEO Lucinda Marcelli said, "This product supports our ongoing efforts to revolutionize the ways in which students across the country learn."
 This is an example of

 * *A. paraphrasing a comment to explain specific product benefits.*
 * B. including a quotation to introduce an item during a sales meeting.
 * **C. using a quotation to communicate product information.**
 * D. summarizing the features of a new item by using a testimonial.

+This kind of makes sense.
+It's a quotation, so the stuff after doesn't really matter.

 84. Which of the following is an ethical issue that affects many businesses' product/service-management function: